mehulagg/gitlab/doc/administration/implementation_patterns/index.md

 - Implementation patterns enable builders to generate a list of vendor specific resources required to implement GitLab for a given Reference Architecture.
 - Implementation patterns enable builders to use manual instructions or to create automation to build out the reference implementation.
 #### Complimentary Implementation Patterns
-- Implementation patterns may also provide specialized implementations beyond the scope of reference architecture compliance, especially where the cost of enablement can be more appropriately managed, for example:
+Implementation patterns may also provide specialized implementations beyond the scope of reference architecture compliance, especially where the cost of enablement can be more appropriately managed.

-  - GitLab Runner implementation patterns.
+For example:

-  - Small, self-contained GitLab Instances for per-person admin training.
+- Small, self-contained GitLab Instances for per-person admin training - perhaps on kubernetes so a deployment cluster is self-contained as well.
+- GitLab Runner implementation patterns - including using platform specific PaaS.

 ### Example Platform Implementation Pattern Subsections